-The College ordinarily requires for entrance the completion of a four-year high school course of study, including four units of college preparatory English, four units of mathematics (including Algebra I, Algebra II, and geometry), and two or more units each of a foreign language, laboratory science, history, and social science.
-Applicants are strongly encouraged to take honors, Advanced Placement, and International Baccalaureate courses whenever possible.
+The College ordinarily requires for entrance the completion of a four-year high school course of study, including four units of college preparatory English, four units of mathematics (including Algebra I, Algebra II, and geometry), and two or more units of each of the following: foreign language, laboratory science, history, and social science.
+Applicants are strongly encouraged to take honors, dual credit, Advanced Placement, and International Baccalaureate courses whenever possible.